 Who is Lakshmi Iyer?

-Lakshmi G. Iyer is a Tamil American essayist, memoirist, and author based in southeastern Pennsylvania.
+Lakshmi G. Iyer is a Tamil American children’s book author, novelist, and essayist based in southeastern Pennsylvania.
 She writes about transracial adoption, Tamil American identity, motherhood across cultures, and belonging.
 Her essay collection The Smudged Hyphen was published in 2026.

 What does she write about?